hafridi/business-hours/README.md

 lh.getHumanReadable(); // returns a array of hours for the week
 ```

-This uses moment-timezone to pull the current time based on the timezone passed and uses that as the basis for checking of the business is open or closed.
+This uses moment-timezone to pull the current time based on the timezone passed and uses that as the basis for checking if the business is open or closed.
 This simple library relies on information being passed in a specific way.